 Following quickly on the heels of the announcement that CNet Training has been approved as an Associate College of Anglia Ruskin University, and with the aim of bringing together the technical minds and vision of global industry leaders to help scope the future technical education requirements for the data centre sector, CNet Training has created the Technical Curriculum Advisory Board (TCAB).

 Board members represent the most high-profile influencers from across the world, including organisations such as Uber, Sky, CBRE, eBay, Bloomberg, IBM, Equinix, Digital Realty, Switch, Paige DataCom, Stream, Anixter, JPMorgan Chase and the iMasons.
-Members will liaise with CNet’s Director of Technical Education, Adrian Jones and Dr Terri Simpkin, HE & FE Principal at CNet Training to deliberate current and future technical requirements of the data centre and network infrastructure sectors, and contribute to the curricula proposed by CNet for education programs throughout the global digital infrastructure education framework.
+Members will liaise with CNet’s Technical Architect, Adrian Jones and Dr Terri Simpkin, HE & FE Principal at CNet Training to deliberate current and future technical requirements of the data centre and network infrastructure sectors, and contribute to the curricula proposed by CNet for education programs throughout the global digital infrastructure education framework.
 These valuable discussions will ensure program content aligns to international Standards, complies with regulations and codes of practice, reflects current trends and emerging technology, and ensure it meets organisational needs whilst actively contributing to facilitating talented individuals’ professional development.

 The creation of the TCAB follows the recent announcement of CNet being named as an Associate College of the renowned Anglia Ruskin University (ARU) in Cambridge, UK.
 This accolade confirms a long-term working relationship with ARU following the outstanding success of the world’s first and only Masters Degree in Data Centre Leadership and Management, and provides CNet with responsibility for full delivery of the program.
 Much of the success of this academically challenging Masters Degree program is contributed to the CNet in-house Masters team who update the content on a rolling basis to ensure it remains relevant to the ever-changing industry, however to help this process they also invite industry leaders to be guest tutors to share experiences which adds tremendous value to learners.